vietman2/IMU_Golf_ML/5. swingmapping/README.md

 ## Modules

-match_data: as the output data and the filtered data sets do not match, unmatched files are removed
+match_data: as the output data and the filtered data sets do not match, unmatched files are removed <br />
 data_preprocessing: relevant swing data (swing stage, accel data, gyro data) is filtered and pre-processed to train the swing metrics model

 ## Technology Stack

-Python
+Python  <br />
 Keras

 ## Problems